LikeTheSalad/aaper/.github/SETUP.md

 Go to **Settings → General → Pull Requests** and check **Allow auto-merge**.

+### Allow squash merging

+Renovate is configured with `"automergeStrategy": "squash"` so that each dependency update lands on `main` as a single clean commit.
+Without this setting enabled, Renovate's merge request will fail.

+Go to **Settings → General → Pull Requests** and check **Allow squash merging**.

+> The release PR created by `auto-patch-release.yml` uses `gh pr merge --auto --merge`
+> (explicit `--merge` flag), so it is unaffected by the squash default.

 ### Branch protection on `main`

 For auto-merge to wait for CI before merging (rather than merging immediately), `main` must have at